oblinger/HookAnchorApp/Life/Diary/Journal.md

+### 2022-07-18  MISSION

+- CONTRIBUTE - To envision and support the creation of a novel mechanism for societal good.
+- SOCIAL - To be part of a rich web of family, friends, and colleagues.  (how many show @ my funeral)
+- INTELLECTUAL -
+	- THINK -
+	- OPTOMIZE -
+- EXPERIENCES -

 ### 2022-03-00 - QJ note
 As I understand it, there are 1000+ biological-men who can run faster than the fastest biological-woman, so was imagining a future where it becomes normal for a tiny fraction (0.1% to 1%) of non-trans elite athletes to adjust their self determination specifically to BECOME a world champion.
 It would not take many folks to decided they had a bit of room in their life for a bit of ambiguity.
 The stakes would be high...  millions in advertising etc. and the gold medal title.
 And just 0.1% would be enough....